coreybrowndev/next-gen-financial-learning-hub/Documentation/User.md

 ## Quiz Page
 - This is our Quiz Page.
+- The Third Iteration allows the Quiz to be connected to the backend
 - You can view all the quizzes, add quizzes, edit quizzes, delete quizess, delete questions/answers and view all variants
 ![alt text](https://github.com/coreybrowndev/next-gen-financial-learning-hub/blob/master/pictures/Screenshot%202024-12-02%20at%2022.02.47.png)
 - You can add new quiz questions and answers by clikcing on "Add Question"